llm-bible/llm-bible.github.io/_publications/ong2024gpt.markdown

 bibkey: ong2024gpt
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.09464"}
-tags: ['GPT', 'Merging', 'Model Architecture', 'Prompting', 'Reinforcement Learning', 'Survey Paper', 'Training Techniques', 'Uncategorized']
+tags: ['GPT', 'Merging', 'Model Architecture', 'Prompting', 'Reinforcement Learning', 'Survey Paper', 'Training Techniques']
 ---
 Large Language Models have taken the cognitive science world by storm.
 It is perhaps timely now to take stock of the various research paradigms that have